uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

     return render(request, "polls/detail.html", {"question": question})
 ```

-Remove the hardcoded urls that we specified in the *polls/templates/polls/index.html* file and replace it with at emplate tag referencing our url.
+Remove the hardcoded urls that we specified in the *polls/templates/polls/index.html* file and replace it with a template tag referencing our url.

 ```html
 <!-- old -->